Calling in the Four Directions (Script)

 Invocation Example:

-“We call upon the element of Earth, the direction of the North, the anchor of stability and wisdom.
+“We call upon the element of Earth, the direction of the North, the anchor of stability and great wisdom.
 Ground us in strength and resilience as we honor this sacred moment.
-Blessed be the Earth.”
+Bless us with your slow moving energy.
+We welcome the crystals beneath Earth’s surface, the season of Winter where we turn inward and hibernate like the bear.
+We welcome the Crone, the wise woman and the energy of the New moon.
+May we find the patience and power to rest into the energy of the Earth.
+Blessed be.”

 Above, Below, and Within